neondatabase/neon/docs/rfcs/035-safekeeper-dynamic-membership-change.md

 which switches configurations.
 Similarly when timeline is fully deleted to prevent cplane operation from blocking when some safekeeper is not available deletion should be also registered.

+One more task pool should infinitely retry notifying control plane about changed safekeeper sets.

 3) GET `/control/v1/tenant/:tenant_id/timeline/:timeline_id/` should return
    current in memory state of the timeline and pending `MigrationRequest`,